Improving Genomic Prediction using High-dimensional Secondary Phenotypes: the Genetic Latent Factor Approach

 \subsection{The proposed model \& overview}

-We introduce gfBLUP (genetic factor BLUP) to deal with the challenges of secondary HTP data.
+We introduce glfBLUP (genetic latent factor BLUP) to deal with the challenges of secondary HTP data.
 It is based on the idea that HTP features typically form a set of many noisy measurements of a much lower dimensional set of latent features \citep{Münchetal_2022}.
 In short, we use factor analysis to reduce the dimensionality of the HTP data to a data-driven number of uncorrelated latent factors which are subsequently used in multivariate genomic prediction.
 We avoid any manual hyperparameter tuning by using a data-driven approach to determine the dimensionality of the factor model.
-Our approach is also flexible in the sense that it can accommodate latent structures of any dimension lower than the well-known Ledermann bound \citep{Ledermann1937}.
+Our approach is also flexible in the sense that it can accommodate latent structures of any dimension lower than the Ledermann bound \citep{Ledermann1937}.
 This flexibility means that complex structures underlying high-dimensional data can be accurately modeled.
 Furthermore, the factor loadings and genetic correlations between factors and the focal trait are interpretable and reveal the relevant biological patterns in the otherwise noisy HTP data.

 The remainder of this paper is organized as follows.
-We elaborate the proposed factor analytic and multivariate genomic prediction approach in Section \ref{s:model}, showing how a seven-step prediction pipeline produces predicted breeding values as well as interpretable parameters.
+We elaborate the used notation and the proposed factor analytic multivariate genomic prediction approach in Section \ref{s:model}.
 Section \ref{s:sim} provides details and results on a comprehensive simulation study comparing the performances of different methods as well as the importance of various genetic parameters.
-In Section \ref{s:cimmyt} we apply gfBLUP and alternatives to a wheat yield and hyperspectral reflectivities dataset to evaluate their real-world performance and show how gfBLUP produces biologically relevant and interpretable parameters.
+In Section \ref{s:cimmyt} we apply glfBLUP and alternatives to a wheat yield and hyperspectral reflectivities dataset to evaluate their real-world performance and show how glfBLUP produces biologically relevant and interpretable parameters.
 Finally, we discuss several possible extensions to the proposed approach in Section \ref{s:discuss}.
-Information on notation can be found in Section \ref{SM:A} of the Supplementary Material (SM).